rsn8887/RetroAdapterMod/readme.txt

 - Included are three modified versions of the original Mojo Retroadapter firmware, as hex and source files: "Xbox mode, arcade mode, and normal mode"

-- all three versions include the addition of NegCon controller support.
+- All three versions include the addition of NegCon controller support.

 - Xbox mode:
 I modified and recompiled the Retroadapter firmware, replacing the original PC support with Xbox classic support.

  - A RetroAdapter updated with this modded Firmware only works on Xbox Classic (note: Update mode still works so you can always go back after modding)
  - I used the Xbox communication and initialization code from Bruno Freitas' Retropad Adapter and merged it into the codebase from Paul Qureshi
- - See http://www.brunofreitas.com/node/41 for more information on Bruno Freitas' Adapter
+ - See http://www.brunofreitas.com/node/41 for more information on Bruno Freitas' adapter
  - I also updated the makefile and changed some of the button mappings to better reflect operation on Xbox
  - SNES mouse and dual player support was removed to comply with the limitations of the XBox classic
  - If you want to use a mouse, just hook up an original Qureshi RetroAdapter to your Xbox, because Xbox already supports standard usb mice
  - If you want 2-4 player support, just hook up multiple retroadapters to the xbox, one player per port

 - Arcade mode:
 This version is suited for use in an Arcade cabinet.
-It works on PCs just like the original RetroAdapter, but I replaced Neogeo stick support on the DB15 with an arcade mode that has just 8 firebuttons on the DB15, to give you a total of 10 buttons and 4 directions when you hook up to DB9 and DB15 both.
+It works on PCs just like the original RetroAdapter, but I replaced Neogeo stick support on the DB15 with an arcade mode that has just 8 firebuttons on the DB15, to give you a total of 10 buttons and 4 directions when you hook up your Arcade controls to pins on both DB9 and DB15.

-The pinout for the Arcade mode: db15 pin 3 - button 7
+The pinout for the Arcade mode (no button 3 and no button 6 to maintain Android compatibility):
+DB15
+pin 3 - button 7 (Android L1)
-pin 4 - button 4
+pin 4 - button 5 (Android Y)
-pin 5 - button 6
+pin 5 - button 10 (Android R2)
-pin 6 - button 9
+pin 6 - button 11 (Android Select)
-pin 7 - button 10
+pin 7 - button 12 (Android Start)
-pin 11 - button 8
+pin 11 - button 8 (Android R1)
-pin 12 - button 3
+pin 12 - button 4 (Android X)
-pin 13 - button 5
+pin 13 - button 9 (Android L2)

-db9 (unchanged)
+DB9 (unchanged)
 pin 1 - up
 pin 2 - down
 pin 3 - left
 pin 4 - right
-pin 6 - button 1
+pin 6 - button 1 (Android A)
-pin 9 - button 2
+pin 9 - button 2 (Android B)

 - Normal mode:
 This is for regular use and functions identical to the original RetroAdapter.
-However, it is improved for operation under Android OS.
+However, it is improved for operation with Android devices.
 Under Android, the original RetroAdapter was not reporting directions up and left for NES and some other controller types.
 Note: The Android fixes are also incorporated into the Arcade mode version.

-The button config for Normal Mode since v0.99 to conform with android:
+This is the button config for Normal mode since v0.99, chosen to conform with Android:
     button 1:   bottom button (SNES B, PSX Cross, NegCon B, NES B, NeoGeo A, Genesis A, Gamecube A, N64 A. PCE II), button 2:   right button (SNES A, PSX Circle, NegCon A, NES A, Neogeo B, Genesis B, Gamecube X, N64 Yellow Down, PCE I)